jhallen/joes-sandbox/x/xquiz/README.md

 [Macsyma](https://en.wikipedia.org/wiki/Macsyma) and wanted to learn how to make one.

+The code was originally developed on a MIPS [DECStation 3100](https://en.wikipedia.org/wiki/DECstation).

 ## Features

 * As you type the answer in standard FORTRAN formula notation, it is typeset in standard math notation on the screen.